inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 ![An image of a person sitting, looking over a valley with a natural landscape and a small town.
 His gray cloak has an hourglass icon on it, and a banner behind him reads "We can't steer what we can't control"](/static/img/ai-safety-territory/004--an-ai-doomer.png)

-If you disagree with point 3, you think AI _can_ do good, _and_ has downsides, but the downsides are either overwhelmingly, or that plausible interventions cannot mitigate the important harms enough to leave a sufficiently capable AI future net positive.
+If you disagree with point 3, you think AI _can_ do good, _and_ has downsides, but the downsides are either overwhelming, or that plausible interventions cannot mitigate the important harms enough to leave a sufficiently capable AI future net positive.
 This can either be for a variety of reasons; because the harms are hard or impossible to mitigate, because we're bad at or disincentivized from mitigating, because the harms are intrinsically linked to the goods we want to extract in some way, or because we'll be disempowered by the time it matters.

 ![A map of the AI Safety plains and surrounding territory.
 There is a Village of Doomers across the river to the northeast, the Badlands of AI Abolition to the north, the Desert of AI Maximalism to the south (including a city in the desert and a cordoned off "Former Nuclear Testing Site of EAcc").
 There is a city across a bridge in a bay to the west labelled "The Possibly Imaginary Metropolis of Alignment by Default"](/static/img/ai-safety-territory/001-ai-safety-region-map.png)